felix-wa/udacity-nanodegree-data-science-p1/README.md

 _data_
 The data is stored in a seperate folder structure named data/seattle.
 This folder contains three csv files including the Airbnb 2017 Seattle dataset.
 _code_
-The code is stored in one .py file which is optically seperated in four parts - Comments, Question 1, Question 2 and Question 3.
+The code is stored in one .py file which is optically seperated in fife parts - Comments, Definitions, Question 1, Question 2 and Question 3.
 All parts work for their own and result in a figure containing the processed data.

 **Results**